Please Don't Eat the Daisies: Reception

-Funny and refreshing, her maternal moments will find a sympathetic hysteria among others bedeviled by strident striplings and a perfect antidote toward accepted currently child raising programs: her take-offs, of Sagan, in Don Brown's Body, and her incisive words on writers (like E. B. White – leve majesti indeed) who move to the country – these are gifted and good.

-Each short piece, from the introduction to the index, is loaded with laugh-out-loud-remarks, situations and ideas.
+Kirkus Reviews called her "funny and refreshing" and "incisive."

 Adaptations

 In 1960, Metro-Goldwyn-Mayer released a film adapted from the book, directed by Charles Walters with a screenplay by Isobel Lennart.
 It starred Doris Day, David Niven, Janis Paige, Spring Byington, Richard Haydn, Patsy Kelly, and Jack Weston.
 A storyline was created for the film, involving Day as Kate Robinson Mackay, a housewife married to Lawrence "Larry" Mackay (Niven), a newly hired New York City drama critic.
 In his first assignment, Larry must review a new show produced by his best friend, and he is forced to pan it.
 Meanwhile, a search for a new home for the family—who ultimately settle in the fictional rural town of Hooton—leaves Kate dealing with the kids, carpenters, decorators, and the new neighbors by herself.

 The film was in turn adapted as a television series that ran from 1965 to 1967 (58 half-hour episodes) starring Patricia Crowley and Mark Miller as Joan Nash, a newspaper columnist, and John Nash, a college professor, raising their four sons in fictional Ridgemont, New York.